 Chad Ochocinco (Cincinnati Bengals – WR)

-The artist formerly known as Chad Johnson is being ranked in the top 15 of fantasy receivers – and with the addition of weapons like Terrell Owens and rookie TE Jermaine Gresham, it’s highly likely that Ochocinco will not post the same gaudy numbers that he put up in 2009.
+The artist formerly known as Chad Johnson is being ranked in the top 15 of fantasy receivers.
+With the addition of weapons like Terrell Owens and rookie TE Jermaine Gresham, it’s likely that Ochocinco will not post the same gaudy numbers that he put up in 2009.

 Alternative Options: Anquan Boldin and Mike Sims-Walker